 15. Going to Versailles Palace Without a Skip-the-line Ticket

 There are some lines you don’t need to put up with, and the queue into Versailles Palace is one of them.

-Purchase a skip-the-line ticket (comes with a free audio-guide!) online prior to your visit instead of queuing for 2 hours and more upon arrival.
+Purchase a skip-the-line ticket (which comes with a free audio guide!) online prior to your visit instead of queuing for 2 hours and more upon arrival.

-Pro Tip: Organize your trip so you can visit Versailles Palace on Wednesday or Thursday as the entrance is cheaper than the other days.
+Organize your trip so you can visit Versailles Palace on Wednesday or Thursday as the entrance is usually cheaper than the other days.
+You also won’t be bothered by the crowd as fewer people visit the palace during these days.
 Check the prices here.

 16. Forgetting Your Student ID